fullcalendar/fullcalendar-docs/_docs-v4/timegrid-view/timegrid-view.md

 TimeGrid views of other durations can be made with a [custom view](custom-view-with-settings) with type `'timeGrid'`.

 The following options are specific to TimeGrid view.
-However, there are numerous other options throughout the docs that affect the display of TimeGrid view, such as the [locale-related options](localization) and [date/time display options](date-display).
+However, there are numerous other options throughout the docs that affect the display of TimeGrid view, such as the [date/time display options](date-display) and [locale-related options](localization).